mupif/mupif/mupif/doc/source/userman.rst

 classes (in dataID.py).

-.. _sect-model-class:

 Model class
 ----------------

-This abstract class represents an external model and defines its interface.
+The abstract :obj:`~mupif.model.Model` class represents an external model and defines its interface.
 The interface is defined in terms of abstract services for data exchange and steering.
 Derived classes represent individual simulation models.
 In terms of MODA [9] nomenclature, introduced by EMMC